Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 - Can be set to any positive number.

-Atmosphere depth is multiplied by this parameter.
+Atmosphere height is multiplied by this parameter.
 Atmosphere curves are extended/trimmed accordingly.

 ---